sabarish2410229-dotcom/merchaudit/README.md

 `merchaudit/config.py` → `ANOMALY_FEATURES` plus `country_code`, `tax_id`,
 `chargeback_rate_pct`, `merchant_id`).

-## Deploying to Railway

-1. Push this repo to GitHub.
-2. In Railway: **New Project → Deploy from GitHub repo** → select this repo.
-3. Railway auto-detects Python via Nixpacks and uses the `Procfile` / `railway.json` start command (`streamlit run app.py --server.port $PORT ...`).
-4. No environment variables are required for the demo dataset.
-If you wire up a real data source, add secrets under Railway's **Variables** tab.
-5. Once deployed, Railway gives you a public `*.up.railway.app` URL for the dashboard.

-## Interview Talking Points

-- **Why two layers, not just ML?** Compliance rules (sanctions lists, tax ID formats) are legal requirements with zero tolerance for ambiguity — you don't want a model "learning" its way around a sanctions list.
-Deterministic rules handle the non-negotiables; ML handles the fuzzy, evolving patterns rules can't anticipate.
-- **Why unsupervised (Isolation Forest) instead of a classifier?** Labeled fraud data goes stale — bad actors adapt faster than labels get collected.
-Isolation Forest needs no fraud labels at all; it flags merchants whose *feature profile* doesn't fit the population, which keeps working as fraud patterns shift.
-- **Known limitation:** Isolation Forest scores each merchant independently.
-It can't see that five "unrelated" merchants share a bank account or IP — that requires a network/graph layer, which is a natural next step for this project.

 ## Status

 🚧 Under active development — see commit history for progress.